 It is very rare in adults, but can occur in individuals that cannot absorb it properly, due to lack of intestinal bacteria, as well as those being treated long term with antibiotics.
 It can cause excessive bleeding and increased tendency to bruise.
-It may also be the cause of haemorrhagic disease of newborn, because placental transfer of vitamin K is very low, its level in breast milk is low as well. (prevention: 1 mg of vit K intramuscularly 2-6 hours after birth and then months).

-1 mg of vit K every week till age one month, and for exclusively breast fed children till age 6 treated by administration of the deficient vitamin.
+It may also be the cause of haemorrhagic disease of newborn, because placental transfer of vitamin K is very low, its level in breast milk is low as well. (prevention: 1 mg of vit K intramuscularly 2-6 hours after birth and then 1 mg of vit K every week till age one month, and for exclusively breast fed children till age 6 months).